ixofoundation/ixo-blockchain/docs/core/proto-docs.md

 <a name="ixo.entity.v1beta1.MsgCreateEntityAccount"></a>

 ### MsgCreateEntityAccount
-create a module account for an entity, account details will be added as a linkedEntity on entity iid doc where linkedEntity id is didfragment: did#name
+create a module account for an entity

 | Field | Type | Label | Description |